srizzi88/SENSEI/rtd-docs/examples_lammps.rst

 .. _example_lammps:

-Example Template
+LAMMPS In Transit with Catalyst backend
 ==========================

-Come up with a decent title and underline it with your favorite non-alphanumeric character (# is a good choice).

 Synopsis
 ########

+In this example we instrument the molecular dynamics simulation code LAMMPS with SENSEI and demonstrate in transit capabilities.
+Our example showcases M to N ranks redistribution and the Catalyst analysis adaptor to generate a Cinema database.

+..
 Write a quick synopsis of your example.
 Detail briefly how it uses SENSEI and what code you are connecting to. `Hyperlinks <https://xkcd.com/2632/>`_ to the science code/repository are appropriated here.

 Setting Up
 ##########